Impact of COVID-19 on Child Abuse: Considerations for the 2020-2021 School Year

 In April, the World Health Organization released the statement, "Violence Against Children; A Hidden Crisis of the COVID-19 Pandemic."
 Like you, we are very concerned about the increased risk of neglect, sexual abuse and exploitation of children during these perilous times.

-As staff and students return to school, child abuse disclosures and reports will likely increase.
 According to the US Department of Health and Human Services’ 4th National Incidence Study of Child Abuse and Neglect, teachers identify and report more child abuse cases to child protection authorities than any other professionals - including doctors, hospital personnel, police and social service agencies.

 Child Lures Prevention/Teen Lures Prevention has created a helpful bulletin (in collaboration with Molly A. Rivers, MHA, DCFI, Associate Director/Forensic Interviewer, Holly’s House in Evansville, IN) for use in schools and other child-serving organizations: Impact of COVID-19 on Child Abuse: Considerations for the 2020-2021 School Year.
 Please download and share this bulletin freely.

 Suggestions for Teaching Think First & Stay Safe™ via Remote-Instruction to Students in School Classrooms: